 o Communicating staff skills to others in the firm, especially as new skills are acquired.

-o Promote intra-company graduate training by means of short and medium periods of work in offices other than the one graduate normally works in.
+o Promote intra-company graduate training through short and medium periods of work in offices other than the one the graduate normally works in.

 o Communicating specific company or project skills needed to employees and encouraging targeted employees to pursue these.